 LISA J. FRANK, Ex Officio/Past President

 Lisa was diagnosed with stage-I breast cancer in 1998 at the age of 36.

 As one of 13 founding members of Young Survival Coalition (YSC) Lisa has provided leadership and strength to the organization.
 Her first role in the YSC was co-chair of fundraising for the new organization.
-She has also served in several other key roles as a member of the YSC SurvivorLink program (formerly Peer to Peer support), the Development Committee, Vice-President of the YSC Board of Directors and now President of the YSC Board of Directors.
+She has also served in several other key roles as a member of the YSC SurvivorLink program (formerly Peer to Peer support), the Development Committee, Vice-President of the YSC Board of Directors, President of the YSC Board of Directors and she is now the immediate Past President and the Co-Chair of the Development Committee.
 As an avid cyclist, Lisa co-founded the Tour de Pink (TdP) — a 220+ mile, multi-day charity ride to benefit YSC.

 Lisa graduated Syracuse University College of Law in 1987 and has practiced law at prestigious law firms and cutting edge technology companies.
 Lisa is currently Vice President - Managing Counsel of the Small Business Services Division of ADP, Inc. the leading payroll processing company in the U.S. Lisa resides in Red Bank, N.J., with her longtime partner Steve.